maximegel/blogster/README.md

 Environment variables are used by plugins to load extra configuration required by them.

-Take a look at the documentation of each installed plugin to find out which environment variables you need.
+See the documentation of your configured plugins to know which environment variables need to be set.

 There are different ways to set environment variables.
 Each has a slightly different use case.